 [ZTE] We suggest to add “whether and” before “how” since this issue has not been discussed yet and we are not sure whether the coordination is necessary.

-Proposal 13: RAN3 to discuss how source DU’s CU and OAM coordinate, which of them decides on the information of target DU’s CU for DU migration.
+Proposal 13: RAN3 to discuss whether and how source DU’s CU and OAM coordinate, which of them decides on the information of target DU’s CU for DU migration.

+[MITRE]: In the context of MT handover during DU migration (Issue 7), does the OAM need to be also aware of the change in IAB transport connection?

 [MOD] There are two nodes that can decide on DU migration.
 They need to coordinate.
 We need to discuss HOW, not WHETHER.

 Proposal 13: RAN3 to discuss how source DU’s CU and OAM coordinate, which of them decides on the information of target DU’s CU for DU migration.